ombu/vakap/README.md

   the host to run `mysqldump` on this database without requiring a password.

 ### PostgresComponent
-Same functionality as MysqlComponent for PostgreSQL databases.
+Same options as MysqlComponent.

 ### TgzComponent
-Tar & gzip a directory (follow symlinks).
+Tar & gzip a directory (follows symlinks).
 Arguments:

 - `db_name`: The database name

 ### DuplicityComponent
-Same functionality as MysqlComponent for PostgreSQL databases.
+Same options as TgzComponent.

 ## Dependencies
 - Client: Python and [Fabric](http://docs.fabfile.org)